BadAxeB/SoftwareFundamentals/README.md

 The Software Notes, display my understanding and learning of different softwares with code/ projects produced using those learnings.

-You can go through the turmoild of my reflections in my Reflective Journal here [ReflectiveJournal](ReflectiveJournal.md)
+You can go through the turmoil of my reflections in my Reflective Journal here [ReflectiveJournal](ReflectiveJournal.md)

 Or,